hvera/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
 > 1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)

-_The total number of missing values in the dataset:_
+_The total number of rows with missing values in the dataset:_

 ```r
 sum(is.na(df$steps))